 Here’s a breakdown of the average prices you can expect for a vacation to Gatlinburg during the cheapest times (January-March and November-December, excluding holidays):

 - Accommodation: A major perk is finding the cheapest lodging options during the off-season.
-Expect to pay anywhere from $64 per night for a standard hotel room to $100 and up for a cabin rental, depending on size and amenities.
+Depending on size and amenities, expect to pay anywhere from $64 per night for a standard hotel room to $100 and up for a cabin rental.

-- Food: Eating out can be affordable, too.
-Budget around $27 per person for a casual meal, with breakfast being generally cheaper.
+- Food: Eating out can be affordable, too—budget around $27 per person for a casual meal, with breakfast generally cheaper.
 Groceries for cooking in your cabin are another cost-saving option.

 - Activities: Many attractions may offer discounted rates during the off-season, while some might have limited hours or be closed entirely.
 Entrance fees to the Great Smoky Mountains National Park are very reasonable, at $30 per car for a private non-commercial vehicle.
-There are also plenty of free outdoor activities you can enjoy, like hiking, picnicking, and scenic drives.
+There are also plenty of free outdoor activities, like hiking, picnicking, and scenic drives.

 Here’s a rough estimate for an average cost per person per day on a budget-friendly Gatlinburg trip during the off-season: